Brad Faxon

 Bradford John Faxon Jr. (born August 1, 1961) is an American professional golfer.
 He has won eight times on the PGA Tour.

-Early years and amateur career
+Early life and amateur career

 Faxon was born in Oceanport, New Jersey and raised in Barrington, Rhode Island.
 He attended Furman University, and earned a Bachelor of Economics degree in 1983.

 At Furman, Faxon was a two-time All-American (1982, 1983) as a member of the golf team.
 He played on the 1983 Walker Cup team.
 Faxon won the Haskins Award for the most outstanding collegiate golfer in the United States in 1983.
 He also received that same year's Golf Magazine and NCAA Coaches Awards as the nation's outstanding amateur golfer.
 He turned professional in 1983.

 Professional career

 PGA Tour

 Faxon has won eight times on the PGA Tour and played on two Ryder Cup teams.
 While admittedly not a great driver of the golf ball or a great ball-striker, Faxon has built a reputation as one of the best pure putters in golf history.
 He led the PGA Tour in Putting Average in 1996, 1999, and 2000 (when he set the single-season record with only 1.704 putts/greens in regulation), and finished 13th in 2005 at the age of 44.
 Faxon explains his success on the greens thus: "My only secret is confidence...
 I just try to hit every putt as if I've just made a million in a row."

 Faxon had been one of the most successful players on the PGA Tour throughout the 1990s, a mainstay in the top 20 of the Official World Golf Rankings, but a knee injury began to hamper his effectiveness in 2003, causing him to suffer through his worst season in 14 years in 2004.
 Faxon bounced back in 2005, though, winning his first tournament in four years and finishing 45th on the PGA Tour Money List.
 On September 19, 2005, he underwent surgery to repair torn ligaments in his right knee.
 Faxon returned to competition for the 2006 season, in which he earned over $500,000.

 In addition to his success on the PGA Tour Faxon played quite well on the Australasian Tour.
 He won the 1993 Australian Open, finished second in the 1993 Air New Zealand Shell Open, and finished in third place at the 1995 Greg Norman Holden International.